Termites v Borers – What's the difference?

 Borers

 Some of these beetles are pests of trees or freshly milled timber.
 They lay their eggs in the timber and the larvae that hatch stay within the timber, feeding and causing damage until they are ready to pupate and emerge as adults.
-Some of these longicorn and jewel beetles can take many years to develop into an adult, so the infested timber can be used for construction, only for the adults to emerge several years after the house has been built.
+Some of these longicorn and jewel beetles can take many years to develop into adults, so the infested timber can be used for construction, only for the adults to emerge several years after the house has been built.

 Pinhole borers are another pest of freshly sawn timber, whose damage may be detected by homeowners and pest professionals.
 When they attack these green logs, they often leave small “pinhole” exit holes, surrounded by a small dark stain.
 This will be visible in any finished timber used in the home.
-Often homeowners may not notice these holes for many years and on discovery get worried.
-But actually, there is nothing to do… it is pre-existing damage and the culprit is long gone.
+Often, homeowners may not notice these holes for many years and, on discovery, get worried.
+But actually, there is nothing to do… it is pre-existing damage, and the culprit is long gone.

 What does Spiderman SE do?

 Spiderman SE doesn’t do termite inspections, we only do timber pest inspections.
 We figure that if something is eating your home, whether termites or borers, you’d want to know!
-So book your next termite timber pest inspection with Spiderman SE.